Hasanshekh/Data-Stats/README.md

 anyone can easily generate statistical reports from the dataset in just few clicks.
 Right now users, upload their CSV files and do some Stastical calculations on clicks.

-This software program has six buttons on his front panel ----
+This software program has six buttons on his front panel:

 Buttons[]          Function()
 1) Open          : To read csv files.